 The Muegge remote plasma clean is available for all materials which do not require corrosive chemistry, e.g.:

-The alternative to conflict diamonds are lab-grown, conflict-free diamonds.
+The alternative to mined diamonds are lab-grown diamonds.
 Lab-grown diamonds are chemically, physically, optically and visually identical to mined diamonds.
 In this deep-dive about diamonds, you will learn how microwave energy is able to generate high temperature gas plasma with unique properties for diamond deposition plasma processes – with highly advanced technology from the world’s top supplier and expert in the field of industrial microwave technology: MUEGGE.

 For growing real diamonds, the high frequency coupling of microwave energy produces very high plasma density with low sheath potential for an efficient, yet gentle process.
 The microwave systems produced by MUEGGE are used to generate plasma for man-made diamond applications.

 Turn-key CVD diamond systems for both research and production are currently working at 2.45 GHz and 915 MHz frequencies and at powers ranging from 6 to 100 kW.

 Industrial microwave systems typically use a variety of standardized or customized waveguide components for delivery of microwave energy, each having a specific and necessary function.

 The individual components are usually available in several different types and waveguide sizes offering different performance characteristics that are well suited for specific heating applications.
 They can also be arranged in any of several different configurations as required by the application.
 As a result, the system designer is presented with a wide variety of often difficult choices of components and configurations.